snoozelag/GoneVisible/README.md

 )](http://mit-license.org)
 [![Twitter](https://img.shields.io/badge/twitter-@yteruto-blue.svg?style=flat)](http://twitter.com/yteruto)

-GoneVisible is a UIView extension that uses AutoLayout to add "gone" state like Android.
+**GoneVisible is a UIView extension that uses AutoLayout to add "gone" state like Android.**

+You can easily change the size constraint constant of UIView to 0 without adding IBOutlet property of size constraint.
+GoneVisible supports iOS and is written in Swift.

 ![](demo.gif)

 ## Requirements ##